openfun/openedx-docker/README.md

 # Docker images

-The plan is to prepare several lines of images, the docker files and settings of which are living in its own branch (e.g. ginkgo.1, eucalyptus-funwb, dogwood-funmooc,...)
+The plan is to prepare several lines of images, the docker files and settings of which are living in their own branch (e.g. ginkgo.1, eucalyptus-funwb, dogwood-funmooc,...)

 Branch names on the current repository are of the form: **{edx-version}[-{fork-name}]** Two words separated by a dash, the second word being optional: